 Please Note: This article explores the anatomy and functionality of the Operator Dashboard 2.0.
 To learn about the legacy Operator Dashboard (Operator Dashboard 1.0), visit this article.

-Please Note: If your company is on the Activities architecture, your Operator Dashboard will have some differences.
-To learn more, visit the article below:
+Please Note: If your company is not on the Activities architecture, your Operator Dashboard will have some differences.
+To learn more, visit this Quick Start Guide.

 This article covers the following topics: